MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

   prefixed with ``invoke_`` making it easy to find the link between the invoke call and the PSy layer subroutine it relates to.

+* By convention, kernels and built-ins list output or input output arguments first in their argument list followed by input arguments.
+Aim to follow this convention in other code too.

   .. code-block:: fortran

      call invoke( name = "map_to_physics",                     &